12 Popular Plastic Injection Molding Materials

 Acrylic is a strong, clear thermoplastic that allows plenty of light to pass through.
 It is shatter-resistant and resistant to sunlight and weather, making it suitable for applications like windows, greenhouses, and lighting.

-• Key Traits: Crystal-clear, UV resistant, easy to shape
+• Key Advatange: Crystal-clear, UV resistant, easy to shape

 • Used For: Light covers, display panels, lenses, signage